 Why are there 7 different components in Polar Partners’ school concept?

 Polar Partners school concept is a unique product, carefully designed and improved over several years by Finnish education experts.
-Our school services are divided into seven different components (curriculum, teacher training, management training, student support, learning environment, learning materials and project management) that all together make up a first-class school that can provide the best possible learning opportunities for the children.
-You can read more about Polar Partners School concept here.
+Our school services are divided into seven different components (curriculum, teacher training, management training, student support, learning environment, learning materials, and project management) that altogether make up a first-class school that can provide the best possible learning opportunities for the children.
+You can read more about the Polar Partners School concept here.

 What does the “Finnish International School” mean?

-Finnish International School follows the set standards for a international private school based on Finnish education.
-For a Finnish-style school to be recognized in Finland (and in the local country) it needs to follow a certain standards such have localized curriculum approved in both Finland and in the local country, have a teacher training program, Finnish partner in design the school.
+Finnish International School follows the set standards for an international private school based on Finnish education.
+For a Finnish-style school to be recognized in Finland (and in the local country) it needs to follow certain standards such have a localized curriculum approved in both Finland and in the local country, having a teacher training program, Finnish partner in designing the school.
 These standards can be followed with Polar Partners.
-The teachers at FIS underwent the intensive professional development conducted by the Finnish education experts, which guarantees that the instructional process at FIS immerses its pupils in totally Finnish education experience.
-You can read more about Polar Partners School concept here.
+The teachers at FIS underwent the intensive professional development conducted by the Finnish education experts, which guarantees that the instructional process at FIS immerses its pupils in a totally Finnish education experience.
+You can read more about the Polar Partners School concept here.

-Is it possible to establish Finnish K-12 school in my country?
+Is it possible to establish a Finnish K-12 school in my country?